-This recipe is all about one of my favourite high-protein ingredients: tofu.
-Tofu can divide people and you may think “you either love it or hate it”.
-But I say “you either know how to cook it or you don’t (yet)” so this is what today’s recipe is about.
-I want to show you one of the many, many ways you can make tofu delicious.
+Tofu is one of my favourite high-protein ingredients.
+However, it can divide people.
+You may think “you either love it or hate it” but I say “you either know how to cook it or you don’t (yet)”.
+So this is what today’s recipe is about: I want to show you one of the many, many ways you can make tofu delicious.

-Happy cooking and don’t forget to tag me on Instagram @nothangryanymore with your creations.
-I’d love to see them!
+I hope you enjoy this recipes.
+Please let me know how you go and don’t forget to tag me on Instagram @nothangryanymore with your creations.
+I love seeing them!

 Crispy glazed tofu with wok-tossed greens and rice